NithinShanmugam88/find-blood-donor/README.md

 This project is a task given to complete "Future ready talent" internship

+<b>Warning<b>: This site takes almost one min to load as it is hosted in free f1 azure app service plan

 Azure Services Used:<br>
 Web App - Deployed Front End<br>
 Cosmos DB - Used "Azure Cosmos DB API for MongoDB" to store data<br>